-JPMorgan Chase has also experienced significant distributed denial- of-service attacks which are intended to disrupt online banking services.
+JPMorgan Chase has also experienced:

+- significant distributed denial-of-service attacks intended to disrupt online banking services and other business activities; and - a higher volume and complexity of cyber-attacks against the backdrop of heightened geopolitical tensions.

-JPMorgan Chase has experienced security breaches due to cyber attacks in the past, and it is inevitable that additional breaches will occur in the future.
+JPMorgan Chase has experienced security breaches due to cyber-attacks in the past, and it is inevitable that additional breaches will occur in the future.
 Any such breach could result in serious and harmful consequences for JPMorgan Chase or its clients and customers.

-A principal reason that JPMorgan Chase cannot provide absolute security against cyber attacks is that it may not always be possible to anticipate, detect or recognise threats to JPMorgan Chase's systems, or to implement effective preventive measures against all breaches.
-This is because:
+A principal reason that JPMorgan Chase cannot provide absolute security against cyber-attacks is that it may not always be possible to anticipate, detect or recognise threats to JPMorgan Chase's systems, or to implement effective preventive measures against all breaches because:

-- the techniques used in cyber attacks change frequently and are increasingly sophisticated, and therefore may not be recognised until launched; - cyber attacks can originate from a wide variety of sources, including JPMorgan Chase's own employees, cyber-criminals, hacktivists, groups linked to terrorist organisations or hostile countries, or third parties whose objective is to disrupt the operations of financial institutions more generally;

-- JPMorgan Chase does not have control over the cybersecurity of the systems of the large number of clients, customers, counterparties and third-party service providers with which it does business; and - it is possible that a third party, after establishing a foothold on an internal network without being detected, might obtain access to other networks and systems.
+- the techniques used in cyber-attacks evolve frequently and are increasingly sophisticated, and therefore may not be recognised until launched; - cyber-attacks can originate from a wide variety of sources, including JPMorgan Chase's own employees, cyber-criminals, hacktivists, groups linked to terrorist organisations or hostile countries, or third parties whose objective is to disrupt the operations of financial institutions more generally; - JPMorgan Chase does not have control over the cybersecurity of the systems of the large number of clients, customers, counterparties and third-party service providers with which it does business; and - it is possible that a third party, after establishing a foothold on an internal network without being detected, might obtain access to other networks and systems.

-The risk of a security breach due to a cyber attack could increase in the future due to factors such as:
+The risk of a security breach due to a cyber-attack could increase in the future due to factors such as:

-- JPMorgan Chase's ongoing expansion of its mobile banking and other internet-based product offerings and its internal use of internet-based products and applications, including those that use cloud computing services; - the acquisition of new businesses; and - the increased use of remote access and third party video conferencing solutions to facilitate work-from-home arrangements for employees.
+- JPMorgan Chase's ongoing expansion of its mobile banking and other internet-based product offerings and its internal use of internet-based products and applications, including those that use cloud computing services; - the acquisition and integration of new businesses; and

+• the increased use of remote access and third party video conferencing solutions to facilitate work-from-home arrangements for employees.